Technology Cluster

 [New for 2025-2026 School Year!]

-This new course is designed to provide students with foundational knowledge and hands-on skills in Information Technology (I.T.) and Cybersecurity.
+This NEW COURSE is designed to provide students with foundational knowledge and hands-on skills in Information Technology (I.T.) and Cybersecurity.
 The curriculum covers a variety of topics for students wanting to enter this field, including computer hardware and software, network infrastructure, cybersecurity principles, and ethical practices.

 Course Objectives: